Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Can I use this resume template for both construction and warehouse jobs?
 Toggle answer

 Yes.
 That is one of its strengths.
-It covers shared ground across construction, warehouse, production, and broader manual work.
+It covers common ground across construction, warehouse, production, and broader manual work.
 You just need to shift the emphasis depending on whether the role is more site-based, stock-based, or machine-based.

 Is this template suitable for a warehouse or picker-packer application?
 Toggle answer